 Anyone can have an accident or be ill, suddenly and without warning.
 In Switzerland, we know where to seek medical help and what our basic insurance or supplementary insurance will pay for.
-But what's the situation in Portugal, Vietnam or on the Maldives?
+But what's the situation in Portugal, Vietnam, or the Maldives?
 What should you do if you're seriously ill when you're abroad?
 What benefits are covered?

 It's best to contact your health insurer directly.
-Firstly to avoid financial surprises, and, secondly, to get answers to questions about a different health system and to get advice on what to do next.
+Firstly, to avoid financial surprises, and, secondly, to get answers to questions about a different health system and to get advice on what to do next.

 As an AXA Healthcare customer, you can get round-the-clock assistance in the event of an emergency abroad by calling +41 58 218 11 11.
 Our partner Medicall will immediately start the necessary measures and, if necessary, organize transportation back home.

 The key is to stay calm in the event of illness or accident.

 Basic insurance covers the costs that are incurred in the event of an emergency abroad, regardless of which insurance model you have chosen.
 It is considered an emergency, for example, if you are temporarily staying abroad and require medical treatment, but returning to Switzerland for this treatment would not be appropriate.
 However, if you deliberately travel abroad for medical treatment, basic insurance will not cover the costs.
 The law excludes planned treatments abroad.

 Accidents abroad are covered by health insurance if you have taken out accident insurance as part of your health insurance.
 As a rule, if you work more than eight hours per week, you are automatically insured against accidents by your employer.